nayemalam/SmartPaperSearch/README.md

 - better typing (preferably coming from the API since copying the type locally does not maintain type integrity)
 - Tooltips instead of titles
 - Tried copying similar design with cypris.ai branding
+- could be useful to add a "export keyword trends" button for offine use (spreadsheet for example)